dis70rt/qql/README.md

 - **Single-Table Operations**: The current approximate execution logic is primarily designed and tested for single-table queries.
 Joins are not officially supported and can lead to incorrect results.
 - **Performance Overhead**: For small tables or fast queries, the overhead of the AQP planning (pilot query + final query) can be higher than just running the exact query, especially if the database is remote (high network latency).
 - **No Offline Mode**: The offline, synopsis-based approximation feature has been removed.
 All approximate queries use the online, sampling-based approach.
+- **SUM/COUNT insignificance**: When the sample size/fraction is small relative to the total data, **COUNT** and **SUM** estimates are not reliable as absolute values — treat them only as *relative* sizing indicators unless you increase the pilot/sample size or use the paper’s χ²/Student-t bounds.